koordinator-sh/koordinator/docs/proposals/scheduling/20230707-eviction-arbitrate-mechanism-in-descheduler.md

 2. Use a map to record the sorted positions of each `PodMigrationJob` in the slice, with key being the `PodMigrationJob` and value being the position.
 3. Call different `GroupFilter` functions in sequence for group and filter operations to update the slice.
 4. Resort the elements in the slice using the previous map.
-5. Place the first n elements of slice to the rate limit queue and remove these elements from the arbitration collection.
+5. Place all the jobs to the rate limit queue and remove these elements from the arbitration collection.

-###### Migration Process
+###### Controller Reconcile Process

-1. For each element in the rate limit queue, call `doMigrate` to process the PodMigrationJob.
+1. Do reconcile process as before.

 ##### Arbitration Mechanism